w3f/Grants-Program/applications/scaffold-dot.md

 Please include:

-- How you intend to continue development after the Fast-Grant Fast-Grant success will set us up for OpenGov Treasury proposals if further development is needed
+- How you intend to continue development after the Fast-Grant Fast-Grant success will set us up for OpenGov Treasury proposals if further development is needed, open to other sources.
 - Any plans for seeking additional funding (other grants, VC funding, etc.)
-Not at the moment.
-Just want to build this thing quickly.
+Not sure what will be needed to maintain this long term.
+If toolkit is useful, the community will fund it.
-- Your vision for the project's growth and impact in the Polkadot ecosystem Polkadot Hub is coming, let's have things ready for various skill level devs to deploy there quickly.
-Scaffold-DOT should be useful for tinkerers and hackathons.
-Scaffold-eth has speedrunethereum, a series of challenges that introduce devs to the toolkit and get progressively more challenging.
-Could be cool to have something similar.
+- Your vision for the project's growth and impact in the Polkadot ecosystem Polkadot Hub is coming, let's have things ready for devs (with a variety of skill/experience) to make use of Hub quickly.
+Scaffold-DOT should be useful for tinkerers, hackathons and MVPs.
+Scaffold-eth has speedrunethereum, a series of challenges that introduce devs to the toolkit and get progressively more challenging and cover a variety of smart contract uses and topics.
+Could be cool to have something similar for Polkadot ecosystem.

 ## ℹ️ Additional Information

 Here you can add any additional information that you think is relevant to this application, such as:

 - Work you have already done
+We have forked the SE2 repot.
+Configured it to use hardhat-polkadot, resolc, and working on hardhat-polkadot-node (local PVM chain)
-- If there are any other teams who have already contributed to the project
+- If there are any other teams who have already contributed to the project Nope.
 - Other funding you may have applied for
+Nope.

 Remember that the Fast-Grants Programme is designed as a first step for promising projects.
 We're looking for projects that can continue to grow beyond this initial funding.